 - Hands-on Workshops

 - A few 2-4 hour hands-on workshop time slots are available.

-- This year, the workshops will be held a day early on Thursday, July 12.
+- Workshops will be held on July 25.

 - Lightning Talks

-- Give a 15-minute presentation for quick topic overviews.
+- A 15-minute presentation for quick topic overviews.

 Session tracks will be generated according to proposals, so feel free to submit any and all session ideas and stories you have to share involving WordPress and education.

 The intended audiences will include faculty, students, developers, site designers, devops/sysadmins, content developers, instructional designers, marketing specialists, admissions personnel and institutional leaders.

 We are interested in how-to sessions, case studies, conceptual discussions, best practices and even works-in-progress.
 Tell us who should attend your session and why.